sunoftherock/OOP-Workshops/WS06/readme.md

 ### default constructor
 Initializes the **m_value** attribute to **nullptr**.
 ### destructor
-Makes sure all memory allocated is freed.
+Makes sure all the allocated memory is freed.

 > Make sure **Line** can not be copied or assigned to another **Line**.